mattvagni/cookiecutter/readme.md

 - :white_check_mark: Any type of file or folder structure.

 Cookiecutter **doesn't** support:
 - Conditionals or any other logic in templates.
-(You can however achieve similiar things by having multiple templates).
+(You can however achieve similar things by having multiple templates).
-- TODO: Add more things this doesn't do
+- Bootstrapping a project from scratch (i.e I have no code but need to set a project up)
+- Adding code to existing files
+- Lots of other things Yeoman _does_ support.
+If your use-case is complex, cookiecutter is probably not fit for purpose.

 ## Quick Setup
 First `npm install --save-dev cookiecutter`.
 You can also install this globally if you prefer.